pramnora/javascript/find-primes/01/README.md

 This is a web application program which uses a mixture of: HTML/CSS/Javascript.

+Enter number: 7 [Check if number is prime?]

 The program's aim is, after the user has entered a number to check, first;
+and, clicked on button: [Check if number is prime?];
 then, the program checks to see if the number entered was either prime/or, not?
 Next, it prints out the following type of 'output' message:
+(the output will, of course, vary...depending on which number the user chose to type in)

 Number: 7
 Factors: 1 7